wenceorg/comp4187/site/content/coursework2.md

 \partial_t u - \nabla \cdot K(x, y, z) \nabla u = f(x, y, z)
 $$
 on the cubic domain $\Omega = [0, 1] \times [0, 1] \times [0, 1]$,
 using forward Euler as a timestepping scheme.
+After some time-stepping the equation will reach its steady-state, which is to say that the time derivative will become zero.
+Compare solving the stationary state-state equation
+$$
+- \nabla \cdot K(x, y, z) \nabla u = f(x, y, z)
+$$
+directly using a linear solver with time-stepping towards the steady-state.

 To do this, create a class `Poisson7pt` that discretises the spatial operator using a 2nd order accurate 7-point stencil (as derived in lectures).